vipulkatwal/hirezone-portal/README.md

 - **Supabase** 🗄️ - An open-source Firebase alternative for backend services
 - **Clerk** 🔐 - User authentication and management
 - **Shadcn UI** 🧩 - A collection of re-usable components built with Radix UI and Tailwind CSS
-- **TypeScript** 📘 - A typed superset of JavaScript for improved developer experience
 - **Vite** ⚡ - Next-generation frontend tooling

 ## 🚀 Getting Started